jblindsay/whitebox-tools/README.md

 ## Frequently Asked Questions

+### Do I need Whitebox GAT to use WhiteboxTools?

+No you do not.
+You can call the tools contained within *WhiteboxTools* without the *Whitebox GAT* user interface at all.
+In fact, you can interact with the tools using Python scripting if so desired.
+See [Usage](#usage) for further details.

 ### Why is WhiteboxTools programmed in Rust?

 I spent a very long time evaluating potential programming language for future development efforts for the *Whitebox GAT* project.
 My most important criteria for a language was that it compile to native code, rather than target the Java virtual machine (JVM).
 I have been keen to move Whitebox GAT away from Java because of some of the challenges that supporting the JVM has included for many Whitebox users.
 The language should be fast and productive--Java is already quite fast, but if I am going to change development languages, I would like a performance boost.
 Furthermore, given that many, though not all, of the algorithms used for geospatial analysis scale well with concurrent (parallel) implementations, I favoured languages that offerred easy and safe concurrent programming.
 Although many would consider C/C++ for this work, I was looking for a modern and safe language.
 Fortunately, we are living through a renaissance period in programming language development and there are many newer languages that fit the bill nicely.
 Over the past two years, I considered each of Go, Rust, D, Nim, and Crystal for Whitebox development and ultimately decided on Rust.
 [See [*GoSpatial*](https://github.com/jblindsay/go-spatial) and [*lidario*](https://github.com/jblindsay/lidario).]